philwild/infosecdocs/docs/2 - Concepts.md

 ###Inputs Data Manager (IDM)

 The Inputs Data manager is a Splunk Cloud only solution.
 If you have an on-premises Splunk environment you will not have an IDM.
 The IDM is a Splunk managed Heavy Forwarder that is bundled with your Splunk Cloud service.
-It is provided to you to assist with onboard cloud-native data sources like AWS, Azure, GCP, Salesforce, and others.
+It is provided to you to assist with onboarding cloud-native data sources like AWS, Azure, GCP, Salesforce, and others.
 Using the IDM removes the need to pass these cloud-native API based data sources though a self-provisioned forwarder either on-premises or within a cloud tenancy.
 The IDM does not support all the inputs that a traditional Heavy Forwarder can.
 It will not support UDP or TCP inputs such as syslog.
 Installing Add-ons onto the IDM requires the creation of a support request.

 For further information, please see [here](https://docs.splunk.com/Splexicon:IDM).